 Public Visitation to the ENC

 - The ENC will NOT be open to the public during the week.
 Campers are permitted on ENC’s grounds during camp hours only.
 The facility will be disinfected before Camp begins each Monday.

-- While it is unrealistic to expect children to maintain 6 feet of distance from each other at all times during the camp day, we will be doing what we can to maintain physical distancing.
-Camp groups will enjoy snack time as individual groups instead of as one large group at the log area.
+- While it is unrealistic to expect children to maintain 3 feet of distance from each other at all times during the camp day, we will be doing what we can to maintain physical distancing.
+Camp groups will enjoy snack time in small groups instead of as one large group at the log area.

 - ENC staff will avoid team-teaching in order to keep groups small.

-- Face masks: Children will be required to wear masks at pick-up and drop-off each day, as our parking lot is a high-traffic area.
-Campers must have their masks with them at all times (fastened around the neck) and wear their masks when they are not physically distanced.
+- Face masks: Children and staff will be required to wear masks only when indoors (such as in the restrooms).
+Campers must have their masks with them at all times (fastened around the neck).

 Read the Nature Camp Newsletter prior to your first day of camp!